grwhitehead/tinymodel3/README.md

 Also included is a modified version of PyBasic [https://github.com/richpl/PyBasic](https://github.com/richpl/PyBasic) with added support for TRS-80 BASIC display statements and functions.

-Finally, the runtime library has been ported to run over PySDL [https://pysdl2.readthedocs.io](https://pysdl2.readthedocs.io) on a regular Python installation for testing.
+Finally, the runtime library has been ported to run over PySDL2 [https://pysdl2.readthedocs.io](https://pysdl2.readthedocs.io) on a regular Python installation for testing.

 Read more about this work here [http://www.grwster.com/projects/2024/tinymodel3/](http://www.grwster.com/projects/2024/tinymodel3/)